Convergence analysis of primal-dual augmented Lagrangian methods and duality theory: Duality theory

 Conversely, suppose that $\beta$ is lsc at the origin and $\dom_{\lambda} \Theta \ne \emptyset$.
 Then by Theorem~\ref{thrm:DualOptVal_vs_OptValFunc} one has $\Theta_* = f_*$, that is, there is zero duality gap between the primal and dual problems. \end{proof}

 \begin{remark} Let us note that one can prove the zero duality gap property for $\mathscr{L}(\cdot)$ under slightly less restrictive assumptions on the function $\Phi$ than in the previous theorems.
-Namely, instead of assuming that the claims of assumptions $(A12)$--$(A14)$, $(A16)$ are satisfied \textit{for all} $\lambda \in \Lambda$, it is sufficient to suppose that \textit{there exists} $\lambda_0 \in \dom_{\lambda} \Theta$ satisfying these assumptions (in the case of the coercivity assumption one must suppose that the function $\mathscr{L}(\cdot, \lambda, c)$ is coercive for $\lambda = \lambda_0$).
+Namely, instead of assuming that the claims of assumptions $(A12)$--$(A14)$, $(A16)$ are satisfied \textit{for all} $\lambda \in \Lambda$, it is sufficient to suppose that \textit{there exists} $\lambda_0 \in \dom_{\lambda} \Theta$ satisfying these assumptions.
 Then arguing in the same way as in the proof of Theorem~\ref{thrm:DualOptVal_vs_OptValFunc} one can check that

 This inequality obviously implies that the zero duality gap property holds true, provided the optimal value function $\beta$ is lsc at the origin.
 Although such small change in the assumptions of the theorem might seem insignificant, in actuality it considerably broadens the class of augmented Lagrangians to which the sufficient conditions for the validity of the zero duality gap property can be applied.
 For example, Theorems~\ref{thrm:DualOptVal_vs_OptValFunc} and \ref{thrm:ZeroDualityGapCharacterization} are inapplicable to the exponential-type augmented Lagrangian (Example~\ref{ex:ExpTypeAugmLagr}), since this augmented Lagrangian does not satisfy assumption $(A12)$.
 However, it satisfies the claim of assumption $(A12)$ for any $\lambda \in \mathbb{R}_+^m$ that lies in the interior of $\mathbb{R}_+^m$ (i.e. that does not have zero components) and, therefore, one can conclude that the zero duality gap property holds true for the exponential-type augmented Lagrangian, provided the optimal value function is lsc at the origin and there exists $\lambda_0 \in \dom_{\lambda} \Theta \cap \interior \mathbb{R}_+^m$. \end{remark}